Urigo/meteor-ionic/README.md

 Build your app as a normal Ionic app just taking care of changes made on ngMeteor in order to use AngularJS on Meteor without conflict.
 Please visit the [ngMeteor](https://github.com/loneleeandroo/ngMeteor "ngMeteor") page to get more details.

 ## Example
 Here is the *Todo* example code made for Ionic consisting of an HTML and a JS file.
-Simply put them inside */client* folder.
+Simply put the files in the root folder of your project.

 HTML file:
 ```sh